 You’ll be exposing yourself to all kinds of danger, even if it seems like an innocuous and anonymous environment.
 You could easily get scammed, possibly purchase dodgy drugs, and potentially even end up with a felony charge.

-Instead, pick up the phone and call the friendly team at District Recovery at 866.330.9449 and we’ll help you avoid temptation and get back on track.
+Instead, pick up the phone and call the friendly team at Renaissance Recovery at 866.330.9449 and we’ll help you avoid temptation and get back on track.